Plus-Sized Misadventures in Love!

 Plus-Sized Misadventures in Love! (デブとラブと過ちと！, Debu to Rabu to Ayamachi to!) is a Japanese manga series written and illustrated by Mamakari.
 It began serialization on NTT Solmare's digital magazine Koisuru Soirée in September 2019, with its chapters being collected into thirteen digital volumes and five print volumes.
 A television drama adaptation aired from November to December 2022.
-An anime television series adaptation produced by Marvy Jack premiered in October 2025.
+An anime television series adaptation produced by Marvy Jack aired from October to December 2025.

+Plot

+The story follows Yumeko Kōda, a plus-sized young woman who wakes up in the hospital with amnesia after an accident.
+The accident is deemed a suicide attempt, since Yumeko fell from four stories high and was known to be depressed due to bullying and self hatred about her size.
+The fall left her with a whole new positive attitude about her looks, shocking her parents.
+She returns back to work at the planning department of a sweets company and tackles problems with new found energy and self-love, which also spreads to her co-workers.
+But the accident may not have been a suicide attempt after all, and Yumeko is left to solve a possible murder mystery while trying to regain her memories, all while juggling work, love and life as plus-sized.